Complaince & Reporting Explained

 Compliance is a broad term for fire and life safety refers to the adherence to regulations, standards, and practices aimed at ensuring the safety of individuals and property in the event of a fire or other emergencies.
 This concept is particularly relevant in various settings, such as commercial and residential buildings, workplaces, public schools, medical facilities, and industrial facilities.

-This involves following local, regional, and national building codes and regulations that outline specific requirements for construction, design, and maintenance to enhance fire safety.
-Mainly we will be dealing with local laws regarding following the National Fire Protection Association’s guidelines specific to systems.
+This involves following local, regional, and national building codes, national fire codes, and regulations that outline specific requirements for the construction, design, and maintenance of fire safety systems.

 Regular inspections of the fire safety equipment and systems are necessary to ensure they are in working order.
 Compliance requires a commitment to ongoing maintenance and prompt resolution of any issues identified during inspections.
 Some jurisdictions have different inspection schedules, the most common being monthly, quarterly, semi-annually, or annually.
 Some systems require specific testing every 3, 5, or 6 years.